A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Introduction

-We follow \citet{Mannino2003} in constructing a dataset that includes children aged $4$-$16$ years old for whom both serum cotinine levels and blood lead levels were measured in the Third National Health and Nutrition Examination Survey (NHANES III), along with the following variables: race/ethnicity, age, sex, poverty income ratio, education level of the reference adult, family size, number of rooms in the house, and year the house was constructed.
-The biomarker cotinine is a metabolite of nicotine and the indicator of second-hand smoke exposure (\citealp{Mannino2003}).
-We exclude active smokers (cotinine level greater than or equal to $15.0$ ng/ml) as in \citet{Mannino2003}, and classify a child as having a high cotinine level (treatment = 1) if the cotinine level is in the third tertile, greater than or equal to $0.563$ ng/ml, and a not high cotinine level (treatment = 0) otherwise.
+We followed \citet{Mannino2003} in constructing a dataset that included children aged $4$-$16$ years old for whom both serum cotinine levels and blood lead levels were measured in the Third National Health and Nutrition Examination Survey (NHANES III), along with the following variables: race/ethnicity, age, sex, poverty income ratio, education level of the reference adult, family size, number of rooms in the house, and year the house was constructed.
+The biomarker cotinine is a metabolite of nicotine and an indicator of second-hand smoke exposure (\citealp{Mannino2003}).
+We excluded active smokers (cotinine level greater than or equal to $15.0$ ng/ml) as in \citet{Mannino2003}, and classified a child as having a high cotinine level (treatment = 1) if the cotinine level is in the third tertile, greater than or equal to $0.563$ ng/ml, and a not high cotinine level (treatment = 0) otherwise.

 Two main problems have been raised in making causal inference from observational studies of second-hand smoke's effects: measurement error and confounding (\citealp{Kawachi1996}).
 Measurement error refers to the inaccuracy in classifying the subjects into the exposed and control groups.
 This difficulty is largely overcome in our study, because the classification is based on accurate cotinine measurement.
 A second and perhaps more challenging problem is confounding.
 Individuals exposed to environmental tobacco smoke usually display adverse profiles in relation to socioeconomic position and health related behaviours (\citealp{Smith2003}).
 Table \ref{tbl: tableone} summarizes the baseline covariates in the treated and control groups in our study.
-We see that those children exposed to second-hand smoke are poorer, younger, live in older houses, and have less rooms in their houses.
+We see that children exposed to second-hand smoke are in general poorer, younger, live in older houses, and have less rooms in their houses.
 A direct comparison of treated and control groups is thus not warranted.